swidler/roam-python/README.md

 	highly recommended] or global)
-	-mc minimum coverage of sites for deamination rate calculation (default: 1) -mb minimum beta value to consider for the estimation in the reference method of deamination rate calculation (default: 1) -gm global methylation value for use with global method of deamination rate calculation -lcf low coverage factor for methylation reconstruction (default: 0.05) -sl slope for linear/logistic methods of methylation reconstruction (default: 1/d_rate)
+	-mc minimum coverage of sites for deamination rate calculation (default: 1) -mb minimum beta value to consider for the estimation in the reference method of deamination rate calculation (default: 1) -rm method of reconstruction (can be histogram, linear, or logistic; default is histogram) -gm global methylation value for use with global method of deamination rate calculation -lcf low coverage factor for methylation reconstruction (default: 0.05) -sl slope for linear/logistic methods of methylation reconstruction (default: 1/d_rate)